xiangyanfei212/Ocean_AI_model/README.md

 Training configurations can be set up in [config/AFNO.yaml](config/backbone.yaml).

-An example launch script for distributed data parallel training on the slurm based HPC cluster perlmutter is provided in ```submit_train_backbone.sh```.
+An example launch script for distributed data parallel training on the slurm based HPC cluster perlmutter is provided in ```submit_backbone_train.sh```.
 Please follow the pre-training and fine-tuning procedures as described in the pre-print.

 ### Downstream task

-The variables used in downstream tasks are as follows:
+The variables and datasets source used in downstream tasks are as follows:

 | Variable | Resolution      | Details                                                   | Task          | Source |
 |----------|-----------------|-----------------------------------------------------------|---------------|--------|